nitianbit/fable_backend/docs/info/referral_system_api.md

 2. **Referral Validity:** 30 days from the date of application
 3. **Reward Amount:** ₹100 per successful referral
 4. **Payment Status:** Changes to 'Completed' after the validity period and successful trips
-5. **Referral During Registration:** Users can only use a referral code during the registration process
+5. **Referral Application:** Users can apply referral codes either during registration or as existing users
+6. **One Referral Per User:** Each user can only apply one referral code

 ---